 Medical Methods for Inducing Labor

-There are a number of reasons a mother might want to induce: discomfort, the desire for her OB/GYN to be there for the birth (kids create scheduling conflicts before they’re even born), an extremely late child.
-Thankfully, parents can plan ahead, making inducing labor into something of a contingency plan.
+There are a number of reasons a mother might want to induce: discomfort, the desire for her OB/GYN to be there for the birth (kids create scheduling conflicts before they’re even born), or an overdue pregnancy.
+Thankfully, parents can plan ahead, making labor induction something of a contingency plan.

 “When the topic of induction comes up, have a good conversation with your healthcare provider about your desires and what the doctor recommends and come up with a plan together,” says Auguste.
 “When people do that, the induction process is less scary.”

-Not making things less scary is terminology.
-Case in point: membrane stripping, in which the doctor inserts a finger into the cervix and performs a “sweep” to separate the uterus and the amniotic sack, releasing those induction-sparking prostaglandins.
+The first step a doctor will often take to try and induce labor is called membrane stripping, also called “membrane sweep”, in which the doctor inserts a finger into the cervix and performs a “sweep” to separate the uterus and the amniotic sack, releasing those induction-sparking prostaglandins.
 It’s an uncomfortable-yet-routine natural solution doctors will often use on a “ripened” cervix to get contractions going.

 Medical induction is also an option, and it’s all relatively straightforward.
 If a cervix is “ripe” — prime for the beginning of dilation — doctors could administer an IV of Pitocin, the most commonly known induction drug.
 It is a synthetic form of the hormone oxytocin.
 But doctors can administer other prostaglandin drugs such as misoprostol in order to initiate ripening of the cervix and get it ready for contractions.